 The East End Public Domain Plan - Phases 1 and 2 are based on the East End Stage One Streetscape Plan adopted in 2018 covering Hunter Street Mall and adjoining streets, with an additional upgrade for streets around the Mall approved by the elected Council in May 2020.

-Phase two designs are now complete and the next stage of works along Hunter Street, between Perkins and Scott Streets, is planned to begin in 2023.
+Phase two designs are now complete and the next stage of works along Hunter Street, between Perkins and Scott Streets, is planned to begin in mid - 2023.

-City of Newcastle has engaged T.C.L.
-Landscape Architects in partnership with local firm Bosque Landscape Architects to prepare the Harbour Foreshore Masterplan (Masterplan).
-Community engagement occurred throughout 2020 and 2021, with the Masterplan to be placed on public exhibition in 2022.
-The scope of the project has been defined by the Foreshore Plan of Management (POM).
-View the POM at the Foreshore Precinct park webpage and view further Masterplan information at the Foreshore Park Precinct Masterplan project webpage.
+City of Newcastle, with consultant's T.C.L.
+Landscape Architects and local firm Bosque Landscape Architects prepared the Harbour Foreshore Masterplan (Masterplan).
+Community engagement occurred throughout 2020 and 2021 to inform concept developmen, which informed the Masterplan placed on public exhibition in 2022.
+The final Masterplan was adopted by the elected Council on 13 December 2022.
+The scope of the project was defined by the Foreshore Plan of Management (POM).
+View the POM on the Foreshore Precinct park webpage and further Masterplan information on the Harbour Foreshore Precinct project webpage.

 - Improved cycle and pedestrian links from the Civic Precinct to Bathers Way.